danielbower/personal-blog/about.md

 Nick Katz from the Primary Care team said I had “youthful energy” which was ironic because it was on my 40th birthday!
 I definitely try to keep a youthful outlook, and hope I can do that for as long as possible.
 Childlike curiosity is great and we only grow old because we stop playing after all.

-I think I am projecting here… My friends would probably say I am a pain in the a**e because I don’t shut.
+I think I am projecting here… My friends would probably say I am a pain in the a**e because I don’t shut up.